guns/vim-clojure-static/README.markdown

   [`rainbow_parentheses.vim`](https://github.com/kien/rainbow_parentheses.vim)
   is an excellent replacement.

-* Static completion is not provided.
-If you are looking for comprehensive completions, please consider using an interactive development plugin listed below.
+* Static completion is provided for special forms and public vars in `clojure.core`.
+If you are looking for more comprehensive completions, please consider using an interactive development plugin listed below.

 Interactive Clojure Development Plugins
 =======================================